All Episodes

 It's not possible that they will look at this data and conclude that their premise is wrong.

-They're going to look for some way to explain why the warming is temporarily arrested, that still maintains their original modeling forecasts, and projection.
+They're going to look for some way to explain why the warming is temporarily arrested that still maintains their original modeling, forecasts, And projection.

 And there's a quote from this piece.

-My own confidence in the data uh has gone down in the past five years.
+Richard Tull, an expert in climate change, professor of economics, University of Sussex in England, my own confidence in the data has gone down in the past five years.

-My own comfort I'm my confidence in the data is winning.
+My confidence in the data is waning.

 So there are some scientists scratching their heads and are worried here.